 Roads that charge electric vehicles

 Sweden built a road that charges electric cars while they drive.
-The roads have an electric rail embedded in it, and e-vehicles can charge their batteries by lowering a movable arm attached to the bottom of the car.
+The roads have an electric rail embedded in them, and e-vehicles can charge their batteries by lowering a movable arm attached to the bottom of the car.
 The roads are safe to walk on as the electricity is below the surface.

 Algae panels to reduce CO2 in cities